mymh13/mymh13/README.md

 - 👋 Hi, I’m @mymh13
 - 👀 I’m interested in coding, databases and security
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning .NET and cloud services
 - 💞️ I’m looking to collaborate (with fellow students at YH for now, in the future, fun and challenging projects!)
 - 📫 How to reach me - send a message here, or via LinkedIN
 - 😄 Pronouns: plural?
 He/him then